Amazon's a Shopping Mess

 This is not the first time a report has flagged damaged or otherwise unsuitable-for-sale products on Amazon’s marketplace.
 A separate investigation from CNBC published in October similarly flagged concerns over items that should never have made their way to the company’s paying customers, including rotten or expired products with passed sell-by dates.

-Threatening legal action against journalists for again surfacing the myriad problems with Amazon’s marketplace does not change the fact that whatever systems were in place to protect consumers failed.
+Threatening legal action against those who took advantage of weak points in Amazon’s marketplace does not change the fact that whatever systems were in place to protect consumers failed.
 And any reasonable expectation that an item sold by Amazon is meant to be of the highest caliber—per the company’s own claims—has repeatedly been challenged.
 Most consumers who shop through the site likely have the reasonable expectation that something they purchase from Jeff Bezos’ grotesque exercise in monopoly is the same quality as a product they might pick up from, say, Target.
 Clearly, that is not always the case.
 And while Amazon has any number of quality-control checks, figuring out what’s been put through the vetting process is downright confusing.

 In fact, it appears, a user instead could wind up inadvertently buying something someone else deemed—for reasons justified or otherwise—to be trash.
 This is because, in its quest to make absolutely anything available at any time on its marketplace, Amazon has a system in place that makes it relatively easy to become a third-party seller.
 But because third-party sellers are lumped in with Amazon’s verified products on its app and website, an undiscerning shopper is unlikely to know where the item is coming from—be that Amazon itself, an official brand partner, or Bob from Arkansas selling shit out of his basement.
 (Side note: Other major online retailers that compete with Amazon, like Walmart, also allow third parties to sell through their online platforms.)

-Note: Clarification: While Amazon told Gizmodo in a statement regarding the Wall Street Journal article that it would “take appropriate action against the bad actors involved, including possible legal action,” the company later said it did not intend that to apply to the Journal reporters who tested the company’s quality-check processes.
-We’ve updated the piece above to better reflect the company’s intention in its statement.